-These trends and new showings were the focus of the 2018 exploration program with detailed mapping, systematic sampling, and trenching.
-A sampling program of 282 rock samples, 155 biogeochemical samples were collected and a total of 164-metres of trenching were completed in five areas.
+These trends and new showings were the focus of the 2018 exploration program with detailed mapping, systematic sampling and trenching.
+A sampling program of 282 rock samples and 155 biogeochemical samples were collected and a total of 164 metres of trenching were completed in five areas.
 One hundred and forty-four composite chip samples have been collected and submitted for analysis.

 From the sampling program, 102 grab and chip samples were collected from the West Mafic Trend (WMT).
-The highest assay of 52.4 g/t Au (fire assay 30gm gravimetric finish) with the average grade of 2.67 g/t Au.
-A 1,500-metre-long splay of the WMT was tested by 39 rock grab and chip samples contained assays up to of 45.5 g/t Au and an average grade of 2.12 g/t Au.
+The highest assay was 52.4 g/t Au (30 gm fire assay + gravimetric finish) with an average grade of 2.67 g/t Au.
+A 1500 metre long splay of the WMT was tested by 39 rock grab and chip samples and returned assays of up to 45.5 g/t Au and an average grade of 2.12 g/t Au.
 Five samples were added to the EMT with an average of 11.96 g/t Au and a high value of 37.5 g/t Au.